-The Woodland Community College Colusa County Outreach Facility, located at 99 Ella Street in Williams, opened in January 2011.
+The Colusa County Campus of Woodland Community College, located at 99 Ella Street in Williams, opened in January 2011.
 Course offerings include a variety of general education, transfer core, Basic Skills, English as a Second Language (ESL) and Career and Technical Education (CTE).
 A range of student services are also available.